- overseen by an arms-length advisory body composed of citizens and heritage authorities;

 The Advisory Group provides high-level guidance and support for the development of the policy; identifies gaps; debates issues, troubleshoots and provides clarification; and assists in linking with communities, other levels of government, the private sector and other agencies.

-The first three meetings of the Advisory Group took place in March, April and June 2021.
-The group will meet another three times in 2021, and members will also participate in smaller working groups.
+The first five meetings of the Advisory Group took place in March, April, June, September and December of 2021.
+The group will meet three more times in 2022.
+Members are also participating in smaller working groups.

 The Chair and Co-Chair together serve as a liaison between the Advisory Group and the Secretariat that is managing the project.

-Research reports on the theoretical foundations of commemoration, world municipal commemoration practices, and Canadian municipal commemoration practices are being undertaken by the project lead.
+Research reports on the theoretical foundations of commemoration, world municipal commemoration practices, and Canadian municipal commemoration practices are being prepared by the project lead.
 Copies of these can be requested by contacting firstname.lastname@example.org.

 A survey of past and existing City of Ottawa Commemorative programs and policies will also be undertaken by an expert partner external to the City of Ottawa to identify gaps, opportunities and possible obstacles to the implementation of the new policy.